awsdocs/amazon-opensearch-service-developer-guide/doc_source/replication.md

 + Domains must either share the same major version, or be on the final minor version and the next major version\.
 + You can't use AWS CloudFormation to connect domains\.
 + You can't use cross\-cluster replication on M3 or burstable \(T2 and T3\) instances\.
++ You can't replicate data between UltraWarm or cold indexes\.
+Both indexes must be in hot storage\.

 ## Prerequisites<a name="replication-prereqs"></a>